sergerdn/bas-set-cpu-affinity/README.md

 This tool was specifically created to solve performance issues with BAS (Browser Automation Studio):

-- The BAS main process (`FastExecuteScript.exe`) runs on a single core
+- The BAS main process runs on a single core
+    - For compiled programs, the main process is named `FastExecuteScript.exe`
+    - For non-compiled programs, the main process is named `BrowserAutomationStudio.exe`
 - BAS main process spawns multiple worker (`Worker.exe`) processes that:
     - Communicate with the main process
     - Spawn Chromium browser processes named `worker.exe` (lowercase)